it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/User_Session_Management_Requirements.md

 ### Lock Endpoint Device Sessions After Inactivity

-[Anti pattern?
-Require vendor to provide option?]
-[AMW: sure]

-Automatically lock endpoint device sessions after a standard period of inactivity.
+Product must provide capability to automatically lock endpoint device sessions after a standard period of inactivity.

 > This is a basic security control that should be used universally.
 Employees should also be trained to lock their computers whenever they leave them.